SanjeevDeori/namsai-the-land-of-golden-pagoda-64/README.md

 ## VIBE CODED 👾

 ## Project info
-Made a website for quick overview for the tourism and rich culutral divetrsity of Namsai, Arunachal Pradesh
+I have created this website that offers a vibrant and quick glimpse into the tourism and rich cultural diversity of Namsai, Arunachal Pradesh — famously known as the Land of the Golden Pagoda.
+Explore its breathtaking landmarks, colorful traditions, and unique heritage, all in one engaging and easy-to-navigate platform.
+Perfect for travelers and culture enthusiasts eager to discover the hidden gems of Namsai!

 ## How can you edit this code?